Domain Generalization in-the-Wild: Disentangling Classification from Domain-Aware Representations: Experimental Setup

 \subsection{Measuring OODness of the target datasets}

 Given that our DG in-the-wild evaluation includes many target datasets with varying degrees of OODness compared to ImageNet, establishing a quantitative OOD metric is beneficial for a more holistic assessment of OOD robustness.
 A unique consideration for CLIP is its dual-encoder architecture.
 To provide a comprehensive score, we utilize OOD measures for both the image and text modalities.
-For the image encoder, we use SNGP \cite{liu2020simple_sngp} calibrated on the ImageNet validation data to compute an OOD score for all 33 target datasets.
-In addition, we use a text-based OOD measure \cite{fort2021exploring_clip_text} to measure OODness of class labels.
+For the image encoder, we use SNGP \citep{liu2020simple_sngp} calibrated on the ImageNet validation data to compute an OOD score for all 33 target datasets.
+In addition, we use a text-based OOD measure \citep{fort2021exploring_clip_text} to measure OODness of class labels.
 This involves calculating classification probabilities on a combined label set of target dataset class names and ImageNet class names using the target domain image embeddings.
 The text OOD score is the summed probability assigned to the target-specific class names.

 We verify that our OOD score shows a strong negative correlation (r=-0.756, p<0.001) with performance on target datasets after finetuning, as shown in Figure \ref{fig:ood1}.
 Notably, we find that averaging the image and text OOD scores is important for accurately predicting post-finetuning accuracy.
 Relying solely on the image OOD score (r=-0.099) or the text OOD score (r=-0.608) yields weaker correlations, providing evidence that OOD scores in both modalities are necessary for a comprehensive understanding of OOD challenges in the context of CLIP.
+A detailed breakdown of the OOD scores for all 33 target datasets is provided in Appendix \ref{sec:ood_scores}.